shawkyGalal/Apigee-ResourceManager/README.md

 1- TargetServerTransformer : This Transformer will replace the current  HTTPTargetConnection with a Target Server instead of hardcoded URL

-2- ZipFileEntryModifyTransformer :  This is a generic trasformer can be used to search for a specific text in a specific file in the proxy pundle and replace this text with a new value.
+2- ZipFileEntryModifyTransformer :  This is a generic trasformer can be used to search for a specific text in a specific file in the proxy/sharedflow  pundle and replace this text with a new value.

 You Can build your own transformers to satisfy your specific needs and simply attach it with its attributes as the example above.